WaCoDiS/data-access-api/README.md

 #### Extending Data Access
 ##### New Types of DataEnvelope and SubsetDefinition
 Data Access must be modified if new types of DataEnvelope or SubsetDefintion are added to [Wacodis schemas](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml) in order to support the newly introduced data types.
 See the [Wiki](https://github.com/WaCoDiS/data-access-api/wiki/Extending-Data-Access) for further information.

+### Pending Developments
+#### Creation Of Resources from DataEnvelopes
+The _/resources/search_ endpoint of Data Access API demands the conversion from DataEnvelopes (metadata stored in Elasticsearch) to Resources (provides a URL for the actual data).
+This conversion is handled by a implementation of the interface [ResourceSearchResponseToResourceConverter](https://github.com/WaCoDiS/data-access-api/blob/master/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/ResourceSearchResponseToResourceConverter.java).
+Currently the only implementation is [SimpleResourceSearchResponseToResourceConverter](https://github.com/WaCoDiS/data-access-api/blob/develop/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/SimpleResourceSearchResponseToResourceConverter.java) which does not yet feature all envisaged functionalities.
+* no support for _GdiDeDataEnvelopes_ (support for _OGC Web Feature Service_ (WFS) is missing)

+Currently only a resoruce containing the service url is returned for _GdiDeDataEnvelopes_.
+The full implementation should produce a WFS _getFeature_-request that takes into account the time frame and extent, as well as other attributes (e.g. feature type).

+* no support for SensorWebDataEnvelopes (support for _OGC Sensor Oberservation Service_ (SOS) is missing)

+Currently only a resoruce containing the service url is returned for _SensorWebDataEnvelopes_.
+The full implementation should produce a SOS _getOverservation_-request that takes into account the time frame and extent, as well as other attributes (e.g. procedure).

+* [Copernicus Open Access Hub](https://scihub.copernicus.eu/) is the only supported data portal for sentinel imagery

+Support for [CODE-DE](https://code-de.org/en) is envisaged but not implemented.
+To support further data portals than Copernicus Open Access Hub and CODE-De, in addtion to changes to the resources converter, the [WaCoDiS schema definitions](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml) have to be extended (enum CopernicusDataEnvelope.portal).

 ### Branching
 The master branch provides sources for stable builds.
 The develop branch represents the latest (maybe unstable) state of development.